-9.1.3 Query Service ID API
+9.2.3 Query Service ID API

-Since the same application may be used for multiple services within the same broadcast family, the Broadcaster Application may wish to know which exact Service has initiated the application.
+Since the same application may be used for multiple services within the same broadcast family, the Broadcaster Application may wish to know the currently selected Service.
 This allows the Broadcaster Application to adjust its user interface and provide additional features that might be available on one service vs. another.